eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 A third reason for re-issuing a PID or attestation is where the PID Provider or Attestation Provider uses synchronous issuing in their security architecture.
-In such an architecture, the Wallet Unit requests the issuance of a new PID or attestation after it has received a request for that PID or attestation from a Relying Party.
+In such an architecture, the Wallet Unit requests the re-issuance of a new PID or attestation after it has received a request for that PID or attestation from a Relying Party.
 Such a PID or attestation is very short-lived and is used only once.